End-to-End Face Parsing via Interlinked Convolutional Neural Networks

 In order to solve this problem, we introduce STN-aided iCNN (STN-iCNN) by adding a Spatial Transformer Network (STN) \cite{jaderberg2015spatial} to the original pipeline.
 STN is a differentiable module that performs spatial transformation on feature maps.
 We use STN as a differentiable position predictor and cropper so that the entire model can be trained end-to-end.
 End-to-end training can optimize the two-stage model towards the common goal, so that the fine labeling stage can improve the rough labeling stage, thereby improving the overall accuracy of the model.

 In addition, we also observed that under the same rough mask input, STN can provide more accurate cropped parts than the original cropper even without end-to-end training.
 In extreme cases, we find that even if the label of the corresponding component in the rough mask is missing, STN can still crop out that part correctly.
 This is because the added deep localization network learns the relative relationship between the various parts of the face from the rough mask, so even if the information of some parts is lost, the position of the missing part can still be inferred from the context.
 This feature makes the prediction results of our method more stable and also helps to improve the overall system performance.
 Experiments on the HELEN \cite{smith2013exemplar} dataset show that our method greatly improves the accuracy of the original model without changing the structure of the iCNN.
+Our experiments on the CelebAMask-HQ dataset further proved the validity of the model and its generalization ability.

-The paper is organized as follows: Section \ref{sec:related-works} covers related works on face parsing discussing their strengths and weaknesses, Section \ref{sec: method} describes our proposed framework and model in detail, Section \ref{sec: exp} presents the experimental results, Section \ref{sec: conclusion} provides a brief summary of the paper.
+The paper is organized as follows: Section \ref{sec:related} covers related works on face parsing discussing their strengths and weaknesses, Section \ref{sec:method} describes our proposed framework and model in detail, Section \ref{sec:exp} presents the experimental results.
+Finally, Section \ref{sec:conc} provides a brief summary of the study and future works.